tim-speed/flexdiffuse/README.md

 a strong connection, only subtle changes were acceptable, so I decided to remove the valley portion and just focused on maximizing the translation at the peaks.

+Continued experiments find that this method is not great, but it is kind of a neat way of doing some residual tweening between prompt and image like linear.

 ### Threshold integration

 The idea of this is that by setting a global threshold for mapped features you